 Award: Primary (class 1-8) Teaching Certificate in the Abiding Heart Education™ approach

-The Abiding Heart Education™ is a new approach to education that rests on a Buddhist paradigm.
-Fusing Buddhist worldview, meditation and application with Steiner/Waldorf methodology and developmental science we have created a unique children’s transformative experiential pedagogy that gives equal weight to the intellectual (head) affective (heart), and action (doing) domains.
+The Abiding Heart Education™ is a new approach to education that rests on contemplative traditions worldview that is rooted in ancient wisdom.
+Fusing this view, meditation and application with Steiner/Waldorf methodology and developmental science we have created a unique children’s transformative experiential pedagogy that gives equal weight to the intellectual (head) affective (heart), and action (doing) domains.
 This new approach places the emphasis on developing wisdom and compassion that is to be lived in the class and in our personal life.
-Trainees will gain a good balance of theory and practical knowledge in teaching that is grounded in transformative experiential Buddhism thus fostering their continuing inner development.
+Trainees will gain a good balance of theory and practical knowledge in teaching that is grounded in transformative experiential contemplative traditions thus fostering their continuing inner development.

-The curriculum draws deeply on the live Buddhist experiential tradition which emphasizes applying the knowledge acquired in everyday experience in order to nurture an ongoing transformation.
+The curriculum draws deeply on the live experiential ancient wisdom traditions which emphasise applying the knowledge acquired in everyday experience in order to nurture an ongoing transformation.
 Students develop practical teaching skills based on child development theory and gain experience in creating teaching and learning resources in preparation for school placements and embarking on life as an Abiding Heart Education™ teacher.
 At the core of this course is the practice of letting our minds rest, our hands create, and our hearts rejoice.
 The sense of wonder that nurtures young children is a capacity we all have, and although it may not always flourish in adulthood, we can reconnect with it and deepen our experience.

-This teacher training course specifically caters to teachers from South Asia and parts of the South East Asia region who are currently teaching or intending to teach in primary schools in the private, monastic or government sector.
+This teacher training course specifically caters to teachers from South Asia and parts of the South East Asia region who are currently teaching or intending to teach in primary schools in the private, government, secular and religious sectors.
 The course will empower primary teachers with the knowledge, skills, and understanding to create a nurturing and stimulating learning environment in order to support child development.
 Evidence shows that experiences of such positive learning environments support the development of self-esteem and confidence and increases the likelihood of children continuing in education.

-The Abiding Heart’s transformative experiential Buddhist studies, which includes an engaging and life-changing study of Buddhist philosophy, meditation and application;
+The Abiding Heart’s transformative experiential contemplative studies, which includes an engaging and life-changing study of contemplative philosophy, meditation and application;

-The Abiding Heart’s unique child development studies from birth to rebirth, bringing together Buddhist philosophy and psychology; together with developmental science, neuroscience and transformative experiential philosophy of education;
+The Abiding Heart’s unique child development studies from birth to rebirth, bringing together contemplative philosophy and psychology; together with developmental science, neuroscience and transformative experiential philosophy of education;

-The Abiding Heart Education Learning Approach: Buddhist pedagogy, the transformative learning approach of Steiner and other contemporary philosophies of education leading to the understanding of the components of the Abiding Heart Education™ transformative experiential Buddhist learning approach;
+The Abiding Heart Education Learning Approach: Contemplative pedagogy, the transformative learning approach of Steiner and other contemporary philosophies of education leading to the understanding of the components of the Abiding Heart Education™ transformative experiential contemplative learning approach;

-The Abiding Heart Education™ transformative experiential curriculum studies content and application for primary (class1-8);
+The Abiding Heart Education™ transformative experiential curriculum preparation studies, which includes lessons content and application in all subjects for primary (class1-8);

 Curriculum development and lesson planning;

-From an unhealthy self towards a healthy self: Safeguarding and nurturing the wellbeing of children with Buddhism in mind;
+From an unhealthy self towards a healthy self: Safeguarding and nurturing the wellbeing of children with contemplative wisdom in mind;

 The compassionate wholesome practice of school organisation, management and community building;

-Himalayan Buddhist arts, such as Thangka paintings, mani stone carving and Charya dance;
+Himalayan arts, such as paubha/thangka paintings, mani stone carving and Charya dance;